-BALLOT PROCEDURE - The absentee ballot comes with three envelopes -

-one plain (the secrecy envelope), one with an affidavit, or oath, printed on the outside, and one plain, pre-addressed envelope (the outer envelope).
+BALLOT PROCEDURE - The absentee ballot comes with three envelopes - one plain (the secrecy envelope), one with an affidavit, or oath, printed on the outside, and one plain, pre-addressed envelope (the outer envelope).
 Once the voter casts the ballot, the procedure is as follows:

-- seal the ballot in the plain envelope (the secrecy envelope). - place the plain envelope inside the accompanying affidavit envelope. - seal the affidavit envelope and complete the affidavit that is on the outside of the envelope. - sign the affidavit and have the signature witnessed by either a notary public or two witnesses 18 years of age or older. - place the affidavit envelope and a COPY of the voter's photo voter identification inside the outer envelope, unless exempt as an elderly voter or voter with disability whose polling place is inaccessible (see page 6). - remember to place a copy of your ID (NOT THE ORIGINAL) inside the outer envelope.
+- seal the ballot in the plain envelope (the secrecy envelope). - place the plain envelope inside the accompanying affidavit envelope. - seal the affidavit envelope and complete the affidavit that is on the outside of the envelope. - sign the affidavit and have the signature witnessed by either a notary public or two witnesses 18 years of age or older. - place the affidavit envelope inside the outer envelope - NOTE: If you are voting a provisional absentee ballot due to lack of identification, place a copy of your ID (NOT THE ORIGINAL) inside the outer envelope.

-WITNESSES OR NOTARIZATION - An absentee ballot cannot be counted unless the affidavit is notarized or has the signatures of two witnesses.
+WITNESSES OR NOTARIZATION - An absentee ballot cannot be counted unless the affidavit is notarized or has the signatures of two witnesses who are 18 years or older.